top of page

 Assistant Training Officer

-Ensign.
+ENS.
 Ellis Apollonio

 Weapons Officer

-Ensign.
+ENS.
 Ricardo Toste

 Assistant Weapons Officer